-DEFINITIONS "Corporate Governance Code" Corporate Governance Code and Corporate Governance Report, Appendix 14 to the Listing Rules, as amended, supplemented or otherwise modified from time to time "Deed of Indemnity" the deed of indemnity dated 19 September 2018 and executed by our Controlling Shareholders in favour of our Company (for ourselves and as trustee for our subsidiaries) to provide certain indemnities, further details of which are set out in "Statutory and General Information - E. Other information - 1.
-Tax and other indemnities" in Appendix IV to this document "Deed of Non-competition" the deed of non-competition dated 19 September 2018 and executed by our Controlling Shareholders in favour of our Company (for ourselves and as trustee for our subsidiaries), further details of which are set out in "Relationship with our Controlling Shareholders - Non-competition undertaking" "Director(s)" the director(s) of our Company [REDACTED] "Frost & Sullivan" Frost & Sullivan Limited, an independent industry consultant "Frost & Sullivan Report" an independent industry report commissioned by us and issued by Frost & Sullivan "GDP" gross domestic product "[REDACTED]" the [REDACTED] and the [REDACTED] "[REDACTED]" the [REDACTED] to be completed by [REDACTED] designated by our Company "Group", "our Group", "we", "our" or "us" our Company and our subsidiaries, or where the context refers to any time prior to our Company becoming the holding company of its present subsidiaries, the present subsidiaries of our Company and the businesses operated by such subsidiaries "Hang Yick" Hang Yick Gate Engineering Limited (恒益捲閘工程有限公司), a company incorporated in Hong Kong with limited liability on 20 January 1993, and an indirect wholly-owned subsidiary of our Company upon completion of Reorganisation
+DEFINITIONS "Deed of Indemnity" the deed of indemnity dated [•] and executed by our Controlling Shareholders in favour of our Company (for ourselves and as trustee for our subsidiaries) to provide certain indemnities, further details of which are set out in "Statutory and General Information - E. Other information - 1.
+Tax and other indemnities" in Appendix IV to this document "Deed of Non-competition" the deed of non-competition dated [•] and executed by our Controlling Shareholders in favour of our Company (for ourselves and as trustee for our subsidiaries), further details of which are set out in "Relationship with our Controlling Shareholders - Non-competition undertaking" "Director(s)" the director(s) of our Company "Frost & Sullivan" Frost & Sullivan Limited, an independent industry consultant "Frost & Sullivan Report" an independent industry report commissioned by us and issued by Frost & Sullivan "GDP" gross domestic product "[REDACTED]" [REDACTED] "[REDACTED]" [REDACTED] "Group", "our Group", "we", "our" or "us" our Company and our subsidiaries, or where the context refers to any time prior to our Company becoming the holding company of its present subsidiaries, the present subsidiaries of our Company and the businesses operated by such subsidiaries "Hang Yick" Hang Yick Gate Engineering Limited (恒益捲閘工程有限公司), a company incorporated in Hong Kong with limited liability on 20 January 1993, and an indirect wholly-owned subsidiary of our Company upon completion of Reorganisation "Hang Yick Co" Hang Yick Gate Eng Co. (恒益捲閘工程公司), a sole proprietor established in Hong Kong which was owned by Mr. PS Lee since 1 June 1982 and ceased to operate on

-DEFINITIONS "Hang Yick Co" Hang Yick Gate Eng Co. (恒益捲閘工程公司), a sole proprietorship established in Hong Kong which was owned by Mr. PS Lee since 1 June 1982 and ceased to operate on 8 March 2018 "Hang Yick Macau" Hang Yick Gate Engineering (Macau) Limited (恒益捲閘工程 (澳門)有限公司), a company incorporated under laws of Macau on 21 December 2005 and dissolved on 11 April 2017 "Hang Yick Metal Products" Hang Yick Metal Products (恒益五金製品), a sole proprietorship established in Hong Kong which was owned by Ms. LC Lau since 15 March 2003 and ceased to operate on 8 March 2018 "[REDACTED]" the application for [REDACTED] to be issued in the applicant's own name by submitting applications online through the designated website of [REDACTED] at www.hkeipo.hk "[REDACTED]" [REDACTED] "HKFRSs" Hong Kong Financial Reporting Standards "HKSCC" Hong Kong Securities Clearing Company Limited "HKSCC Nominees" HKSCC Nominees Limited "HK\$" or "HK dollars" or "cents" Hong Kong dollars and cents, the lawful currency of Hong Kong "Hong Kong" or "HK" the Hong Kong Special Administrative Region of the PRC "[REDACTED]" [REDACTED] "Hong Kong Government" the Government of Hong Kong "[REDACTED]" the [REDACTED] new Shares (subject to reallocation) being initially offered by our Company for subscription in the [REDACTED], as described in "Structure and conditions of the [REDACTED]" in this document "[REDACTED]" the conditional [REDACTED] by our Company of the [REDACTED] for subscription by the public in Hong Kong for cash at the [REDACTED], on and subject to the terms and conditions described in this document and the [REDACTED]
+"Hang Yick Macau"

+Mr. PS Lee since 1 June 1982 and ceased to operate on 8 March 2018

+Hang Yick Gate Engineering (Macau) Limited (恒益捲閘工程 (澳門)有限公司), a company incorporated under laws of Macau on 21 December 2005 and dissolved on 11 April 2017

+DEFINITIONS

+"[REDACTED]" [REDACTED]

+"[REDACTED]" [REDACTED]

+"HKFRSs" Hong Kong Financial Reporting Standards

+"HKSCC" Hong Kong Securities Clearing Company Limited

+"HKSCC Nominees" HKSCC Nominees Limited

+"HK\$" or "HK dollars" or "cents" Hong Kong dollars and cents, the lawful currency of Hong Kong

+"Hong Kong" or "HK" the Hong Kong Special Administrative Region of the PRC

+"[REDACTED]" [REDACTED]

+"Hong Kong Government" the Government of Hong Kong

+"[REDACTED]" [REDACTED]

+"[REDACTED]" [REDACTED]

+"[REDACTED]" [REDACTED]

+"[REDACTED]" [REDACTED]

-DEFINITIONS "[REDACTED]" the [REDACTED] of the [REDACTED], whose names are set out in "[REDACTED] - Hong Kong [REDACTED]" "[REDACTED]" the [REDACTED] dated 27 September 2018 relating to the [REDACTED] and entered into by, among others, our Company, the Sole Sponsor, the [REDACTED], our Controlling Shareholders, our executive Directors and the [REDACTED], as further described in "[REDACTED]" in this document "Huizhou Hengyi" Huizhou Hengyi Wujin Zhipin Limited (惠州恒益五金製品有限公司), a limited liability company established in the PRC on 27 August 2010, and an indirect wholly-owned subsidiary of our Company upon completion of Reorganisation "Huizhou Jiantai" Huizhou Jiantai Sujiao Wujin Zhipin Limited (惠州市健泰塑膠五金製品有限公司), a limited liability company established in the PRC on 26 July 2005, which is indirectly wholly owned by Mr. PS Lee through Biopower Co.
-"HY Metal" HY Metal Company Limited, a company incorporated in the BVI with limited liability on 15 March 2018, and a direct wholly-owned subsidiary of our Company upon completion of the Reorganisation "HY Steel" HY Steel Company Limited, a company incorporated in the BVI with limited liability on 14 March 2018 which is owned as to 70% by Mr. PS Lee and 30% by Ms. LC Lau, as one of our Controlling Shareholders "Independent Third Party(ies)" person(s) or company(ies) which are independent of and not connected with (within the meaning of the Listing Rules) any of the directors, chief executive and substantial shareholders (within the meaning of the Listing Rules) of our Company, any of our subsidiaries or any of our respective associates, and an "Independent Third Party" means any of them "[REDACTED]" the conditional [REDACTED] of the [REDACTED], at the [REDACTED] with professional, institutional and other investors by the [REDACTED] on behalf of our Company as described in "Structure and Conditions of the [REDACTED]" in this document
+DEFINITIONS "Huizhou Hengyi" Huizhou Hengyi Wujin Zhipin Limited (惠州恒益五金製品有限公司), a limited liability company established in the PRC on 27 August 2010, and an indirect wholly-owned subsidiary of our Company upon completion of Reorganisation "Huizhou Jiantai" Huizhou Jiantai Sujiao Wujin Zhipin Limited (惠州市健泰塑膠五金製品有限公司), a limited liability company established in the PRC on 26 July 2005, which is indirectly wholly owned by Mr. PS Lee through Biopower Co.
+"HY Metal" HY Metal Company Limited, a company incorporated in the BVI with limited liability on 15 March 2018, and a direct wholly-owned subsidiary of our Company upon completion of the Reorganisation "HY Steel" HY Steel Company Limited, a company incorporated in the BVI with limited liability on 14 March 2018 which is owned as to 70% by Mr. PS Lee and 30% by Ms. LC Lau, as one of our Controlling Shareholders "Independent Third Party(ies)" person(s) or company(ies) which are independent of and not connected with (within the meaning of the Listing Rules) any of the directors, chief executive and substantial shareholders (within the meaning of the Listing Rules) of our Company, any of our subsidiaries or any of our respective associates, and an "Independent Third Party" means any of them "[REDACTED]" [REDACTED] "[REDACTED]" [REDACTED] "[REDACTED]" [REDACTED]